Oxsomi/core3/docs/graphics_api.md

     - The buffer id is the same as the index into the array.
 So [0] describes vertex buffer bound at id 0.
     - These are tightly packed to avoid having to dynamically allocate the PipelineGraphicsInfo and keeping it POD while still using limited resources. (bufferStride & 4095) | (isInstance << 12).
   - attributes[16]: the vertex attributes that use the buffers defined before.
     - inferred semanticName: for HLSL/DirectX12, semantic name is quite important.
 However, it supports semantic name and value, so we just use semantic name TEXCOORD and the binding id.
 So TEXCOORD1 would be attribute[1].
 This is done to save a lot of space in the PipelineGraphicsInfo.
+Our custom HLSL syntax for this is `_bind(N)`.
     - format: ETextureFormatId (8-bit) such as 'RGB32f'.
     - buffer4 (0-15): buffer id the attribute point to.
 Points to vertexLayout.bufferStrides12_isInstance1.
     - offset11: offset into the buffer.